nagasudhirpulla/taming_python/blog/skills/sftp_python.md

 ```
 * `put` method can be used to upload single file to sftp server
 * `put_d` method can be used to upload all folder contents to sftp server folder
-*  `put_d` method can be used to upload all folder contents to sftp server folder
+*  `put_r` method can be used to upload all folder contents to sftp server folder along with sub-folders

 ## Download files from FTP server directory using 'retrbinary'
 In the below python script, we have created a function that downloads files from FTP server into a local directory.